ALMO SOUNDS HISTORY

 The agreement to sell Rondor to Universal Music Group was reached in the Spring, details resolved through the Summer, and on August 3, 2002, Universal Music Group announced that it bought Rondor Music International.
 Almo Sounds, however, remains an independent company with a distribution arrangement for its existing recordings through Universal Music Group.

-ALMO SOUNDS STAFF
+ALMO SOUNDS ARTISTS

 Thank you to all of the very talented members of the ALMO Sounds family.